pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

   If you want to use content from a previous UPGRADE game, ensure that the game has been properly licensed.
 So far, the only game that meets that criteria is Catanks.
 Further instructions about how to use previous UPGRADE content are in the sections below.<properly-licensed-upgrade>

+  #warning[
-  Even if a site advertises "royalty free" art or free to use code, oftentimes, that does not mean that one can release it under an open source license.
+    Even if a site advertises "royalty free" art or free to use code, oftentimes, that does not mean that one can release it under an open source license.]

   == Code
   Do not use code that you do not have the rights to license under your chosen open source license, such as: